ddddm/expenses-bot-for-ynab/README.md

 ### Dev Containers

 This project includes a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) configuration.
-With the VS Code Dev Containers extension, you can open the repository directly in a container running Node.js 22.
+With the VS Code Dev Containers extension, you can open the repository directly in a container running Node.js 22 with TypeScript.
 The container installs dependencies automatically and exposes port `3000`.

 ## Running the app